 The top of the page displays:

-- Description: Details of the vulnerability and what the patch does.
+• Description: Details of what the patch addresses and what it does.

 Affected Systems